Electronics Engineering Technology

 Electronics Engineering Technologist

 Construction Technician and Manager

-Transfer options through UNCC add a range of potential jobs as an engineer.
+Transfer options through UNC system adds a range of potential jobs at the engineer level.